juergenschubert/DELLEMC-DPS-ansible/README.md

 # DELLEMC-DPS-ansible

-You can find more information on https://galaxy.ansible.com/docs/finding/content_types.html#ansible-roles about roles with ansible.
+You can find more information about Ansible and Ansible roles I am using here on https://galaxy.ansible.com/docs/finding/content_types.html#ansible-roles.
+A role enables the sharing and reuse of Ansible tasks.
+It contains Ansible playbook tasks, plus all the supporting files, variables, templates, and handlers needed to run the tasks.
+A role is a complete unit of automation that can be reused and shared.

+# Install Ansible on Windows 10
-Ansible can be installed on your laptop.
+Befpre we can start with Ansible we need to install Ansible frist.
+Ansible can be installed on your desktop/laptop.
 Please refer to https://phoenixnap.com/kb/install-ansible-on-windows for windows 10 installation.
+# Install Ansible in Mac OSX
 Install Ansible on Mac OSX documentation can be found at https://hvops.com/articles/ansible-mac-osx/

-This is the place to find Ansible scripts/roles for diferent use cases like configuration.
+This is the place to find Ansible scripts/roles for different use cases like configuration.
 ## DataDomain
+After cloning you find several subdirectories.

-Here you will find a yml playbook what you can walk thorugh to get a DDVE already deployed for Block Storage or Object Storage enabled so the filesystem is up and running.
-Object Storage is here for aws while block stroage can work on all DDVE and phyical DDs.
+Here you will find a yml playbook that you can walk through to get a DDVE already deployed for Block Storage or Object Storage enabled so the filesystem is up and running.
+Object Storage is here for aws while block storage can work on all DDVE and physical DDs.
 ## role
 creation of ansibles roles for easier use. this was done with  ansible-galaxy init datadomain-gen
 Directories underneath the roles directory are:
 datadomain-gen
-Role for DDVE post deploy on aws with object storage -> ddve6-post-block-storage
+Role for DDVE post-deploy on AWS with object storage -> ddve6-post-block-storage
-Role for DDVE post deploy on block storage -> ddve6-post-object-aws
+Role for DDVE post-deploy on block storage -> ddve6-post-object-aws

  ## yml files
  yml playbooks do show all available ansible roles and how to execute.
 Please make sure that you edit the required vars in the roles/vars directory